status-im/nimbus-eth1/stateless/readme.md

 ### Multi keys and Leaf Node and Extension Node

-If you encounter a Leaf Node or Extension Node, they will have the same algorithm to generate groups.
+If you encounter a `Leaf Node` or `Extension Node`, they will have the same algorithm to generate groups.
 For example, we are at `depth: 1`, and we are processing `group 3: [3, 5]`.
 Using the prefix nibbles from `Leaf Node` or `Extension Node`, we produce two groups if our prefix nibbles is `021`: